Remortgaging

 Mike Haupt – Mortgage Adviser

-Remortgaging is basically where your existing mortgage with your lender is coming to the end of its fixed rate or tracker rate.
+Remortgaging is basically where your existing mortgage with your lender is coming to the end.
 When that ends, you’ll move onto the standard variable rate so you want to have a look at different options.

 Or, it could also be that you want to change your existing mortgage.
 Remortgaging is basically changing your current mortgage.